fitnr/sqlite-json/README.md

     -h, --help           output usage information
     -V, --version        output the version number
     -o, --output <file>  Save result to file
-    -k, --key <key>      Key output to column
+    -c, --columns <list> Comma-delimited list of columns to output (Default: all) -k, --key <key>      Key output to column
+    -w, --where <clause> WHERE clause to add to table query
 ```

 By default, the cli outputs to stdout.